magicalsoup/Competitive-Programming-Solutions-Library/NOI Solutions/README.md

+# NOI Solutions
+> These are NOI, china problems

-Files are labeled by name, year, question number --> noi97p3 --> noi 1997 question 3
+## Files are labeled by name, year, question number
-These are NOI, china solutions
+> noi97p3 --> noi 1997 question 3

+## Clarifications
+> go to WCIPEG for further clarifications